somefoolouthere/audacity-macros/loudness_enhancer/README.md

 ### V2 RE

-It's called RE (Radio Edition) since it can degrade the quality of low frequencies similar to radio tracks in GTA V. This one is v2, but optimized for use in Self Radio/Independence FM/anything else where quality in low frequencies may not matter as much.
+It's called RE (Radio Edition) since it can degrade the quality of low frequencies similar to radio tracks in GTA V. This one is v2, but optimized for use in Self Radio or anything else where quality in low frequencies may not matter as much.
 It uses a 1 ms limiter instead of soft clipping.

 Due to the way the soft clipping works compared to using a 1 ms limiter, it has less distortion than soft clipping, so in this version, the bands are 1 dB louder before they are mixed.
 Results may sound slightly louder compared to the regular V2.